ska-telescope/skampi/docs/src/testing/skampi_fixtures.rst

 		361		sut_settings: SutTestSettings,
 		362	):

-    Then the subarray must be in IDLE state: Defined in tests/integration/tmc/test_assign_resources.py 172	@then("the subarray must be in IDLE state")
-	173 	def the_subarray_must_be_in_idle_state(sut_settings: SutTestSettings):
+    Then the subarray must be in IDLE obsState: Defined in tests/integration/tmc/test_assign_resources.py 172	@then("the subarray must be in IDLE obsState") 173 	def the_subarray_must_be_in_idle_state(sut_settings: SutTestSettings):